Types of Fees on eBay

 Learn more about paying your eBay fees.

-- Fees : No more PayPal fees when you sell on eBay.
-You will only pay the new eBay fees for managed payments sellers
+- Fees : No more third-party payments processing fees when you sell on eBay.
+You will pay an updated final value fees.

 - Processes and Reconciliation : A single source for fees, customised reports, refunds, simplified protections and dedicated support

-- Getting Paid: eBay final value fees netted at time of transaction and the balance automatically paid out directly to your bank account, daily or weekly.
+- Getting Paid: Your eBay fees and expenses are collected from your earnings and automatically paid out directly to your bank account, daily or weekly.

 - Seller Protections: Simplified seller protections provided by eBay with one place to resolve disputes